Those who remained steadfast on Islam During the Apostasy Part 6

 Are the best pillars of strength.

-Al Tabari mentioned, in the narration of Sayf ibn ‘Umar al Tamimi that Ibn al Walid sent five people that he had captured from Banu Tha’lab with Subah; whether this is reference to the same or not [is unclear], as Ibn Hajar said.[27]
+Al Tabari mentioned, in the narration of Saif ibn ‘Umar al Tamimi, that Ibn al Walid sent five people that he captured from the Banu Tha’lab with Subah; whether this is reference to the same or not [is unclear], as Ibn Hajar said.[27]

 He was from the governors of the Prophet salla Llahu ‘alayhi wa sallam in Bahrain and among those who were loyal to Aban.[28]